Graph tilings in incompatibility systems: Abstract

 \section{Abstract}

 Given two graphs $H$ and $G$, an \emph{$H$-tiling} of $G$ is a collection of vertex-disjoint copies of $H$ in $G$ and an \emph{$H$-factor} is an $H$-tiling that covers all vertices of $G$.
 K\"{u}hn and Osthus managed to characterize, up to an additive constant, the minimum degree threshold which forces an $H$-factor in a host graph $G$.
 In this paper we study a similar tiling problem in a system that is locally bounded.
-An \emph{incompatibility system} $\mathcal{F}$ over $G$ is a family $\mathcal{F}=\{F_v\}_{v\in V(G)}$ with $F_v\subseteq \{\{e,e'\}\in {E(G)\choose 2}: e\cap e'=\{v\}\}$.
+An \emph{incompatibility system} $(G,\mathcal{F})$ consists of a graph $G$ and a family $\mathcal{F}=\{F_v\}_{v\in V(G)}$ over $G$ with $F_v\subseteq \{\{e,e'\}\in {E(G)\choose 2}: e\cap e'=\{v\}\}$.
 We say that two edges $e,e'\in E(G)$ are \emph{incompatible} if $\{e,e'\}\in F_v$ for some $v\in V(G)$, and otherwise \emph{compatible}.
 A subgraph $H$ of $G$ is \emph{compatible} if every pair of edges in $H$ are compatible.
-An incompatibility system $\mathcal{F}$ is \emph{$\Delta$-bounded} if for any vertex $v$ and any edge $e$ incident with $v$, there are at most $\Delta$ two-subsets in $F_v$ containing $e$.
+An incompatibility system $(G,\mathcal{F})$ is \emph{$\Delta$-bounded} if for any vertex $v$ and any edge $e$ incident with $v$, there are at most $\Delta$ members of $F_v$ containing $e$.
 This notion was partly motivated by a concept of transition system introduced by Kotzig in 1968, and first formulated by Krivelevich, Lee and Sudakov to study the robustness of Hamiltonicity of Dirac graphs.